 Check all experience and education that apply to you and your farming partnersInformal apprenticeship, General farming (less than 3 years), Other experience/license/agriculture or business training

-Other experience/license/agriculture or business training:I am a successful small business owner as well as a seed potato inspector for the Dept of Ag.
+Other experience/license/agriculture or business training:I am a successful small business owner, as well as a seed potato inspector for the MT Dept of Ag.

 Briefly describe your current occupation(s) and responsibilities and list previous agricultural employment and experiences.
-If you are currently farming or ranching, please state the size, type(s), and location of the operation.I have been living on a 70 acre farm outside Ronan for over 9 years where I've had the opportunity for informal apprenticeship from my father in law who has over 50 years experience farming and ranching.
-He farms wheat, hay and alfalfa and has been teaching me about managing these crops as well as pasture management, irrigation, weed and pest control.
+If you are currently farming or ranching, please state the size, type(s), and location of the operation.I have been living on a farm outside Ronan for over 10 years where I've had the opportunity for informal apprenticeship from a farmer who has over 50 years experience farming and ranching.
+He farms wheat, hay and alfalfa and has been teaching me about crop and pasture management, irrigation, weed and pest control.
 I've taken agricultural classes through Annie's project and the NRCS covering aspects of farming from financials, insurance, employee management and more.
-I have several mentors available to me that farm vegetables, medicinal and indigenous plants, and orchards as I've networked within the local community and attended many of the local NRCS sponsored farm walks and gotten to know some of the small farmers in my area.
+I have several mentors available to me that farm vegetables, medicinal and indigenous plants, and orchards as I've networked extensively within the local community.

-I am also a seed potato inspector for the State Dept of Agriculture, and have developed contacts within the ag dept that are useful for my plans.
+I am also a seed potato inspector for the Montana Dept of Agriculture, and have developed contacts within the ag dept that are useful for my plans.

 Acreage1-5, 6-10, 11-40, 41-100, 101-500